SevlaMare/TopStocks/README.md

-# React Catalogue
+# Top Stocks
-> A calogue build with React and Redux.
+> A catalog like build with React and Redux, to display the top stocks from NASDAQ.

 ![screenshot](doc/screenshot.png)